Top Siouxland football prospects

 Offers: Iowa and Iowa State

-Miller helped the Raptors rush for 251 yards on offense against OABCIG.
-Defensively, Miller finished with three tackles.
+Miller helped the Raptors rush for 266 yards on offense against Woodbury Central.
+Defensively, Miller finished with 3.5 tackles and one tackle for loss.
+For the season, Miller has 6.5 tackles and one tackle for loss.

 No. 2